zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Donny is explaining to Cayla that she needs to put her card in this slot.
 A “slot” (slot) is a small opening for a coin or a ticket in  a machine.
 In this case, it's the place where the ticket goes in the turnstile.
 “To r etrieve” (retrieve) means to get something back.
 You put your ticket into the turnst ile and then you “retrieve” it – the machine gives it back to you.
 Cayla says, “Okay , now, where do we go?”
 Donny says, “Let's look at this subway map showing all of the lines.”
 Most cities have more than one “line.”
 That is, they have more than one route, more than one direction that a train goes.

 You may have one line that goes from downtown to a certain city.
-You might have another line that goes from the western part o f the city to the northern part of the city.
+You might have another line that goes from the western part of the city to the northern part of the city.
 A “line,” then, is a route in a bus or  a train system.
 Usually lines have

 either numbers, colors, or names, sometimes all thr ee.
 You might take the “7 line” in New York City to go from Manhattan to Quee ns, which is another part of New York City.
 Some cities have colors and each lin e has a different color: the red line, the blue line, the green line.
 Some citie s give names to the different lines related to where the line goes, typically.